mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 > ... so you should know that it is attainment of jumping-around-ness or living-ness.
 >
-> (*Transcriber’s Note:* At this point, Katagiri Roshi is using his own translation.)
+> (*Transcriber’s Note:* From this point on, Katagiri Roshi uses his own translation.)

 What is the observation that has already been actualized?
 It is nothing but the jumping around; it means just activity.
 Just bubbles coming up constantly.
 Just like energies gushing out.
 Like a spring gushing out from the ground, constantly coming up.
 That means nothing but process, nothing but practice, nothing but activity, constantly there.